Rev. Ed Schoeneck, Pastor

 Ed loves to play the guitar and uses his guitar talent as part of our summer worship band and our monthly Coffeehouse Experience.
 He also has a passion for sailing.

-David Quel, Pastoral Care Assistant
+David Quel, Director of Congregational Care

 David Quel began serving as MUM's Pastoral care Assistantin 2015.
 David’s responsibilities include assisting Pastor Ed by providing pastoral care and ministry to members in hospitals and following hospitalization, as well as to those who are essentially homebound.

 David is returning to MUM after having been part of our Sunday School and youth group as a teenager.
 He is a pulpit supply pastor as well as a Doctoral student at Liberty University in the Pastoral Care Department.
 In addition, David has served as a director of youth ministries, as a drug & alcohol counselor, and as a church intern.
 Besides working on his doctorate, David’s education includes Master of Divinity from Pittsburgh Theological Seminary; Graduate Certificate in Autism from Seton Hill University; Master of Education in Guidance and Counseling from Slippery Rock University; BA in Psychology from Slippery Rock University.